ebi-uniprot/protvar-be/docs/csv-output-version1.md

 6. Population outputs
 7. Structural outputs
 ## Syntax
 File has 36 columns in total.
-Every Column value is double quoteded e-g “user input” and then separated by comma.
+Every Column value is double quoteded e-g “user input” and then separated by a comma.
 Columns can contain “N/A” as value indicating two things
 1. User didn’t requested this value
 2. We can not provide value for any reason